HR, administrative work and business consultation

-OSKA study of labour force and skills anticipation in the field of personnel, administrative work and business consultation will be completed in the first half of 2018.
+OSKA study of labour force and skills anticipation in the field of HR, administrative work and business consultation was completed in the first half of 2018.

 This is an occupation-based OSKA field, where occupations necessary for the daily operation of organisations are covered.